-When you use the London Tube, Docklands Light Rail (DLR), London Overground train, and most National Rail services in the London area (for example, taking the train to Wimbledon), you don’t need to worry about a ticket: at the ticket stop, instead of inserting a paper ticket, you just touch the Oyster Card to the big yellow circle on the machine.
+When you use the Tube, Docklands Light Rail (DLR), London Overground trains, London buses, and most National Rail services in the London area (for example, taking the train to Wimbledon), you don’t need to worry about a ticket: at the ticket stop, instead of inserting a paper ticket, you just touch the Oyster Card to the big yellow circle on the machine.
 The readers look like this:

 That yellow disc contains the Oyster Card reader.
 So the first reason to buy an Oyster Card?
 You don’t have to worry about those paper tickets anymore.
 Oyster is much more convenient.

 But here’s the biggest reason: an Oyster Card makes London travel a lot cheaper, because of something called “price capping.”
 If you buy a regular 24-hour paper Travelcard, you’ll pay £12.30 for Zones 1-2 (which covers most of the main tourist sites.)
 The Oyster Card charges you for each trip you make BUT once you reach the daily “cap” it stops charging you!
 So for the same travel you got with a Travelcard, you’d pay only £6.60 (the daily “cap”) with an Oyster Card!

 Where can you buy an Oyster Card?
 You can get one at any Tube or train station in London, including at the Tube station in Heathrow Airport.
 You’ll pay a one-time card fee of £3.00, but as you can see, even with the card fee, if you only used the card one day, you’d be saving money!